Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Phase-Field Fracture Model for Brittle Fracture

+The difference between the SPFM and CPFM fracture approaches is determined based on the choice of three important variables, namely the crack geometric function, damage degradation function, and the history term variables.
+The corresponding formulations of CPFM and SPFM are elaborated in Appendix~\ref{Appendix_A}.
+Table~\ref{comparison} summarizes the corresponding phase-field fracture formulation for these two fracture approaches.

-\subsection{Cohesive zone model}
+\subsection{Cohesive Zone Model}

-Originally proposed by Barenblatt \cite{barenblatt1959formation, barenblatt1962mathematical}, the cohesive zone model focuses on the material behavior within a zone immediately preceding a traction-free crack tip, commonly termed the cohesive zone or fracture process zone (FPZ).
-Barenblatt referred to the FPZ as the terminal region, noting that due to the proximity of the crack surfaces, significant interatomic forces arise, whose magnitude depends on the relative displacements of the surfaces.
+Originally proposed by Barenblatt \cite{barenblatt1959formation, barenblatt1962mathematical}, the cohesive zone model focuses on the material behavior within the fracture process zone (FPZ) near the crack tip.
+In this region, significant interatomic forces arise due to the proximity of crack surfaces, depending on their relative displacements.

-Numerically, implementing the cohesive zone model in a finite element framework involves duplicating common nodes at adjacent solid element interfaces to form a new cohesive interface element.
-These elements are assigned a TSL to simulate crack initiation and propagation.
-For an in-depth exploration of the cohesive zone model in highly heterogeneous materials, readers are referred to \cite{najafi2023two}.
-Figure \ref{cohesiveGen} offers a schematic representation of a discretized multiphase finite element model equipped with cohesive zone elements.
+Numerical implementation of CZM in finite element analysis can involve duplicating nodes at interfaces between adjacent elements, creating a new cohesive interface element (segment-to-segment approach), or using the node-to-segment method \cite{paggi2016node}.
+CIEs follow a Traction-Separation law (TSL) to simulate crack behavior.
+For further details on CZM in heterogeneous materials, see \cite{najafi2023two}.

-\subsection{Constitutive equations of Cohesive interface elements}
+\subsection{Constitutive Equations of Cohesive Interface Elements}

-In 1976, Hillerborg \cite{hillerborg1976analysis} introduced the first cohesive crack model for simulating discrete fractures in concrete's fracture process zone.
-The TSL express the FPZ's mechanical behavior, linking cohesive element traction to relative surface displacement.
-Various TSLs have been formulated for different engineering materials, generally comprising two segments: a pre-damage functional relationship and a post-initiation softening zone.
-These segments are seperated by a threshold stress, \(\sigma_{\mathrm{max}}\), beyond which damage initiates.
-The TSL for mode-I and mode-II fracture can be represented respectively as \cite{xi2018meso}:

-where \(\sigma_{\mathrm{n}}\) and \(\sigma_{\mathrm{t}}\) represent normal and shear traction, respectively, and \(\delta_{n}\) and \(\delta_{s}\) are crack opening displacement in normal and shear directions, respectively.
-In Equation (\ref{traction1}), \emph{f} shows the nonlinear function between traction and crack displacement.
-In instances of multiaxial loading or geometries favoring multiple fracture modes, crack tips exhibit mixed-mode fracture states.
-Despite tensile loading condition in the studied benchmark model in this study, material heterogeneities induce mixed-mode crack propagation.
-Consequently, the corresponding TSL are employed in finite element simulations \cite{xi2018meso}.
-Given its simplicity and widespread application in modeling heterogeneous materials like composites, a bilinear TSL is adopted for each fracture mode in this work.
-Characterizing a bilinear TSL requires three parameters: cohesive element penalty stiffness K, threshold stress \(\sigma_{\mathrm{max}}\), and critical fracture energy \(G_{\mathrm{C}}\).
-The fracture energy follows from